aanandprabhu30/NLP-Project/TASKS.md

-# 📝 NLP Project Task Breakdown – Updated (Full Pipeline Complete)
+# 📝 NLP Project Task Breakdown – Updated (Cross-Validation Complete)

 This markdown file tracks the step-by-step progress of the NLP classification project.
 Each task is designed to be small, focused, and Git-commit-worthy.